mayaanne/foundations/sprint-5/js-calculator.md

 If you did this challenge as a pair, spend 10 minutes asking each other these questions:

-Make sure your feedback is ASK (actionable, specific, kind)
 - What did you find awesome about our pairing session?
 - What could have been more awesome?